 What are the age groups?

-Y Guides begins in 1st grade and continues to the end of the 3rd grade year.
-Tribes are organized by the same age/ gender.
+Y Guides begins in 1st grade and continues to the end of the 3rd-grade year.
+Tribes are organized by age/gender.
 We recommend that tribes consist of 6-10 pairs.
-After a tribe finishes their 3rd year together, they have the opportunity to move on to our Trailblazers program.
-Trailblazers is designed with the older kids in mind, while continuing to build the father/ child bond.
+After a tribe finishes its third year together, its members have the opportunity to move on to our Trailblazers program.
+Trailblazers is designed with older kids in mind, while continuing to build the father/child bond.

 Can you mix age groups?

-We suggest that all children in the tribe be the same grade level.
-However, if that is not possible, we strongly suggest no more than a one grade difference.
+We suggest that all children in the tribe are the same grade level.
+However, if that is not possible, we strongly suggest no more than a one-grade difference.